 Pioneer Projects have been promoted by EDA to harness synergies in the military and civil domains, maximise dual-use technologies, generate economies of scale and extend the Comprehensive Approach into the area of capabilities development.
 At the EDA Steering Board on 23 April 2013, Ministers endorsed proposals to prepare two such projects, in the areas of RPAS, and cyber defence.
-The overall objective is for Pioneer Projects to be major deliverables for the European Council in December 2013.
+The overall objective for Pioneer Projects was to be major deliverables for the European Council in December 2013.

 The EDA Pioneer Project on RPAS contains the following four pillars:

 - Air traffic insertion

 - RPAS certification

-- Future EU MALE programme
+- Future European Medium Altitude Long Endurance (MALE) programme

 - European military cooperation